o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

    {{< note >}}
    This function could potentially be run once per-object on the CPU with the results updated each frame in the ObjectSrg instead of being run once per-vertex on the GPU.
 It's a tradeoff between doing the computation once per frame per vegetation object + an extra SRG compile per frame per vegetation object vs. re-doing the computation on the GPU per frame per vegetation object per vertex.
 It's content specific, with the redundant GPU cost increasing as vertex density increases, and also depends on if the GPU is the bottleneck, and whether or not the vertex shader is the bottleneck, and also if the vertex shader is bandwidth bound or ALU bound.
    {{< /note >}}
-3. Now, let's call the function in our `ProceessBending` function.
+3. Now, let's call the function in our `ProcessBending` function.
 Inside the conditional, add a call to our wind function:

    ```hlsl
    if (o_color_isBound)